Choking in Infants

 What to Expect in the ER

 The emergency team will begin treatment right away.
 A breathing tube may be passed into your baby's windpipe (trachea).
-This sometimes pushes the object out.
-If not, the breathing tube may be placed through a small incision in the windpipe.
+This sometimes pushes the object out of the way.
+If the tube can't be placed through the mouth into the windpipe, the breathing tube may be placed through a small incision in the neck.
 The tube helps your baby breathe on the way to the hospital.
 In the ER, a doctor will gently pass another thin, lighted tube (bronchoscope) into your baby's throat to locate and remove the blockage.

 Tips to Help Prevent Choking